integrated-ethics/web/content/labs/analogies-code-plagiarism.md

 # Overview

-**Ethics background** required: Knowledge of three primary frameworks is helpful, but is briefly presented
+**Ethics background** required: Knowledge of three primary frameworks is helpful, but can be breifly presented in this lab.

-**Subject matter** referred to in this module: Computer programming
+**Subject matter** referred to in this lab: Computer programming

 **Placement** in overall ethics curriculum:

 * Academic year: First year, second semester, programming course

-* Recommended previous modules: Why ethics?
-Any of the first year modules
+* Recommended previous labs: Virtue Ethics, Introduction to the Deontology Framework Using AI, Utilitarianism- Plagiarism Issues

-* Recommended follow-up modules: Utilitarianism module (if not already seen) or any content modules.
+* Recommended follow-up labs: Any of the Application Labs

 **Time** required: